 Your surrogacy journey will begin with an in depth screening process.
 Growing Generations is committed to thoroughly screening potential surrogates, and we are very proud of the process that we have developed.
 Although richly rewarding, surrogacy should not be entered into lightly.

 The first step is to fill out our online surrogate application.
-Your replies will be used to help us determine if you meet the minimum qualifications to be a Growing Generations Surrogate.
-There are a number of specific criteria that considered, including age, state of residence, and height and weight (Body Mass Index).
+Your replies will be used to help us determine if you meet the minimum qualifications to be a Growing Generations surrogate.
+There are a number of specific criteria that considered, including age, state of residence, and height and body mass index.
 Other determining factors include tobacco use, U.S. Citizenship, Green Card or Visa status, and if you or your partner have been convicted of a felony.
 Other questions are asked to gather information about gastric surgery for weight-loss, Diabetes and other pregnancy related diagnoses you may have had in the past.

 The second portion of the application will ask you more in depth questions.
 Topics include birth control history, pregnancy and birth history, your employment and insurance information, and personal health history.